 There are additional contribution restrictions for highly compensated employees as defined by the IRS and your 401(k) plan.

-A highly compensated employee meets at least one of these qualifications:
+A highly compensated employee (HCE) meets at least one of these qualifications:

-- They owned more than 5% of the business sponsoring the plan at any point during the last year.
-This 5% ownership is based on individual holdings plus those of immediate family members and grandchildren working for the company.
+- They owned more than 5% of the business sponsoring the plan at any point during the past year.
+This 5% ownership is based on individual holdings, plus those of immediate family members and grandchildren working for the company.

-- They make over the annual compensation limit designated by the IRS.
-The limit for 2021 is $130,000.
+- They make more than the annual compensation limit designated by the IRS.
+The limits are $135,000 for 2022 and $150,000 in 2023.
 The 401(k) plan may also specify that the individual must be in the top 20% of employees when it comes to compensation.

-In order for a plan to remain compliant with ERISA, HCEs cannot contribute more than 2% more of their salary than non-HCEs.
+In order for a plan to remain compliant with ERISA, HCEs cannot contribute more than 2 percentage points more of their salary than non-HCEs on average.
 So if the average non-HCE contributes only 5%, the HCE group cannot contribute more than 7% of their combined salary.

 The best practice is to contribute up to the standard contribution limit and let the plan administrator determine if you overcontributed.
 If you did, you'll get your overcontribution returned to you and you'll owe income taxes on the entire amount -- both the principal and the earnings.

 While there are income limitations on how much you can contribute to a 401(k) plan, most investors won't see much of an impact.
-That said, it's important to know the rules and what you can do if your plan's written unfavorably in order to ensure you can get the most out of your employer's 401(k) plan.
+Still, it's important to know the rules and what you can do if your plan is unfavorably written in order to make sure you can get the most out of your employer's 401(k) plan.